philc/book-notes/business/founders - jimmy soni.md

   company.
 I [have] no desire to be a public CEO.
 I'd rather do other things.
 I don't want to go public,"' Knight recalled.
 'He convinced me.
 I didn't think it was any more complicated than that.'"
-* Nov 18 1999 -> Feb 2 2000: from 1,000 userse to 100,000 users.
+* Nov 18 1999 -> Feb 2 2000: from 1,000 users to 100,000 users.
 Apr 15 2000: 1M users!
 * "Peter was right to sideline them.
 The investment bankers just got in the way of PayPal's success."
 * "Thiel raged about the media's coverage at the office.
 'It really pissed Peter off,' engineer Russ Simmons remembered.
 'And he gave this speech in front of the whole company talking about how they were idiots and we were going to prove them wrong.
-That's one fo the times when I've seen him most fired up.'"
+That's one of the times when I've seen him most fired up.'"

 ## Outlaws (chap 21)